 \section{Transforming the Hamiltonian}

-After the Madelung transformation, the Hamiltonian \eqref{eq:Hpsi} becomes $ H = H_K + H_0 , $ where
+After the Madelung transformation, the Hamiltonian \eqref{eq:Hpsi} becomes $H = H_K + H_0$, where

-is the kinetic energy of the fluid described by \eqref{eq:fluid}.
-The spatial regions that contribute to $H_K$ are delocalised due to the slow $\sim\!1/r$ decay of velocity from the vortex cores.
+is the kinetic energy of the fluid that is described by Eqs.\ \eqref{eq:fluid}.
+The spatial regions that contribute to $H_K$ are delocalised due to the slow $\sim\!1/r$ decay of velocity with distance $r$ from the vortex cores.
 On the other hand,

-represents the total internal energy derived from the hydrodynamic and quantum pressures in \eqref{eq:fluid_mom}, respectively.
+represents the total internal energy derived from the hydrodynamic and quantum pressures in Eq.\ \eqref{eq:fluid_mom}.

-Despite the singularity of the Madelung transform at the vortex positions $\{\mathbf{x}_j\}$, the integrals in \eqref{eq:H_K} and \eqref{eq:H_0} are well-defined over all of $\mathbb{R}^2$, since $\rho$ is well-defined everywhere and zero at the vortex positions.
-In particular \eqref{eq:H_K} picks up zero contribution at the vortex poisitons, as we will show in section \ref{subsubsec:rewritingHK}.
+Despite the singularity of the Madelung transform at the vortex positions $\{\mathbf{x}_j\}$, the integrals in Eqs.\ \eqref{eq:H_K} and \eqref{eq:H_0} are well-defined over all of $\mathbb{R}^2$, since $\rho$ is well-defined everywhere, and zero at the vortex positions.
+In particular Eq.\ \eqref{eq:H_K} picks up zero contribution at the vortex positions, as we show in Sec.\ \ref{subsubsec:rewritingHK}.